giocomai/giorgiocomai_eu/content/post/2020-08-22-news-on-belarus-state-tv-on-21-august-2020/index.en.md

 ### External military aggression

 [Long segments](https://youtu.be/yq-Uz_pEzN0?t=3298) detail how there are ongoing preparations for military aggression from the West, and how Belarus is getting ready to contrast it.
-Lukahsenko is due to inspect these efforts on the following day (August 22).
+Lukashenko is due to inspect these efforts on the following day (August 22).

 ### Illegal demonstrations in Minsk

-A [representative of the Minsk administration](https://youtu.be/yq-Uz_pEzN0?t=3791) points out that no requests for demonstrations have been received, and that taking part to aunauthorised demonstrations may be illegal and have consequences.
+A [representative of the Minsk administration](https://youtu.be/yq-Uz_pEzN0?t=3791) points out that no requests for demonstrations have been received, and that taking part to unauthorised demonstrations may be illegal and have consequences.
 The general procuror insists on this point ([Official YouTube](https://www.youtube.com/watch?v=t-FntWcJ7qE)).

 In a previous part of the broadcast, reference was also made about how it is illegal to pressure people into taking part in strikes, which I suppose will be used against workers who have been active in organising events.